 Early screenings, like non-invasive prenatal testing (NIPT), and regular prenatal visits are important first steps in ensuring your baby's well-being.
 By detecting potential risks early, you can work with your healthcare provider to create a personalized care plan.
 This proactive approach allows you to monitor your baby’s health closely and address any concerns early on.

 While both regular checkups and genetic screenings can provide some valuable information about your baby's development, they do not cover all potential risks.
 This is where tests like Encompass come in.
-Preeclampsia affects 1 in 12 pregnancies1.
+Preeclampsia affects 1 in 12 pregnancies.
 By identifying your risk for preeclampsia and the potential for serious complications, Encompass provides you with the information needed to take proactive steps, offering peace of mind that you are doing everything possible to ensure a healthy pregnancy.

 Managing pregnancy-related life changes